 Figure 1.
 GTAR System Architecture

 II.
 Description of Vehicle

 A. Aerial Platform

 Quadrotors have become a very popular choice for MAV due to their relatively high payload capacity and high maneuverability.4 Furthermore, unlike helicopters, Quadrotors avoid the use of mechanical parts for exerting moments and forces required for maneuvering.
-The 2009 GTAR team used a coaxial helicopter for 2009 IARC competition,5 however, no off-the-shelf coaxial rotorcraft platforms are available to meet the 2011 payload requirements.
-Hence, in 2011, we will use a Quadrotor platform.

 We selected the AscTec Pelican Quadrotor made by Ascending Technologies GmbH as the base airframe (see Fig.2(a)).
 The vehicle structure, motors, and rotors of AscTec Pelican were used without modification.
+Two such vehicles (GTQ1 and GTQ2) are being developed for the 2012 competition.
 The vehicle generates lift using four fixed pitch propellers driven by electric motors.
 Control is achieved by creating a relative thrust offset between the propellers.
 Quadrotors can either be flown with diamond configuration (front, right, back, left motors are used to effect pitching, rolling, and yawing motion) or square configuration (front-right, back-right, back-left, front-left motors are used to effect pitching, rolling, and yawing motion).
-Although many Quadrotors in aerial robotics community fly with diamond configuration, ^{6,7,4} we selected the square configuration (shown in Fig 2(b)) to allow for more flexibility in sensor mounting locations.
+Although many Quadrotors in aerial robotics community fly with diamond configuration, 6,7,4 we selected the square configuration (shown in Fig 2(b)) to allow for more flexibility in sensor mounting locations.